CiaraStrawberry/TemporalKit/README.md

 ### Step 7: Prepare EbSynth data
 Go to `Temporal-Kit` page and switch to the `Ebsynth-Process` tab.

 **Input Folder:** Put in the same [target folder](#step-4-prepare-your-video) path you put in the Pre-Processing page.
-E.g. `YOUR_FOLDER_PATH_IN_SETP_4\0`

-Click read last_settings.
+Click `Read Setting`.
 If your input folder is correct, the video and the settings will be populated.

 Click prepare ebsynth.
-After it is done, you should see the keys folder populated with your stylized keyframes, and the frames folder populated with your images.
+After it is done, you should see the keys folder populated with your stylized keyframes, and the frames folder populated with your images. _(In a folder named with a number)_

 ![folder structure](/readme_img/3.png)
 ![folder structure](/readme_img/4.png)